-- When the Office receives complaints, grievances, and requests for assistance: - We respond to claimants, attorneys, lay representatives, congressional staff and others. - 2.
-We explain, review and discuss the EEOICPA claims and benefits processes. - 3.
+- When the Office receives a complaint and/or request for assistance: - We work with claimants, attorneys, lay representatives, congressional staff and others. - 2.
+We explain, review and discuss the EEOICPA claim development and benefits processes. - 3.
 We answer questions and provide assistance to individuals encountering difficulties with their claims. - 4.
-We discuss, in a general way, your concerns in our annual report to Congress.
+We discuss your concerns in our annual report to Congress.